 We resurface our cylinder heads to guarantee a good seal.
 Using the latest technology we tri-cut each valve seat.
 After assembling the head using new parts, we vacuum test it to ensure a good fit.
 We chamfer each oil hole then grind and micro polish the bearing surfaces.
 Using a profilometer, we check the bearing surface for a perfect finish.

 We hand assemble our engines using the finest quality O.E.M. and aftermarket parts available.
 After assembly, we pressure test the long block to check for leaks.
-Then we spin test the long block where the cylinder compression, the oil system, and various other quality tests are preformed.
+Then we spin test the long block where the cylinder compression, the oil system, and various other quality tests are performed.

 This is just a partial list of the many steps taken during the engine building process to ensure you the finest quality engine.
 Each engine must pass all quality tests before being packaged for shipment.